Glenmore Distillery Company: History

 In 1903, the Kentucky Tavern trademark was first registered.
 In 1904, the Old Thompson brand was introduced under the guidance of the Thompson brothers.

 When James Thompson died in 1924, his sons, Col. Frank B. and James P. Thompson, assumed leadership, with Frank becoming chairman and president.
 The Thompsons maintained the Glenmore as a concentration warehouse, bottling and distributing medicinal whiskey during Prohibition.

 Glenmore proved a successful and durable company, its main brand being Kentucky Tavern.
 In 1944 the firm purchased the Yellowstone Bourbon brand from the Taylor & Williams Distillery of Louisville.
 Glenmore followed the lead of other large firms and marketed imported whiskies and cordials through its subsidiaries, Mr. Boston, Foreign Vintages and Viking Distillery.

-In 1955 Glenmore barreled its 2 millionth barrel of bourbon and Glenmore vodka was introduced.
+In 1955 Glenmore barreled its two-millionth barrel of bourbon and introduced Glenmore-branded vodka.
 Glenmore introduced Glenmore Gin in 1959 and also became the first distillery to break the self-imposed ban on using women to sell distilled spirits.

 The Thompson family maintained control of the company until 1991, at which time it was acquired by Guinness, which merged it with Schenley Industries and named the new entity United Distillers, which sold it in 1995 to Barton Brands.
 In March 2009, the Sazerac Company of New Orleans purchased the Barton distillery and many other brands owned by Constellation Brands as part of a $334 million transaction.
-Sazerac maintains the Glenmore distillery as a bottling plant, In 2016 Glenmore started distillation again of Rum.
+Sazerac maintains the Glenmore distillery as a bottling plant.
+A corporate art collection holds many corporate purchase works including a painting by Dennis J Shaffner entitled 'Bernheim Carp' 1983.